What is a PostgreSQL Stored Procedure?

 Connecting your application to Postgres can be a time consuming process.
 Building the custom API, creating documentation, and securing the connection can lead to a long development cycle.
 DreamFactory is able to help manage your existing APIs and instantly generate custom REST APIs for your PostgreSQL database while ensuring your data is secure at all times.
 You can even use your stored procedures via the API with no coding required!

-Check out Chapter 3 of our guide and start your free hosted trial of DreamFactory today!
+Check out the advanced database features of our guide and start your free hosted trial of DreamFactory today!